ramirorichmand/RR10_MyStudyPlan/README.md

    - [Programming Books](https://github.com/EbookFoundation/free-programming-books) - 📚 freely available programming books
    - [Abdul Bari](https://www.youtube.com/@abdul_bari) - 🐐
    - [Bro Code](https://www.youtube.com/@BroCodez) - coding bootcamps hate him!
 See how he can teach you to code with this one weird trick...😅
+   - [Neetcode](https://neetcode.io/practice) - Try the problem for 10-15 minutes, watch the first (theory) part of the video solution, try the problem again and either solve it or stop after 30 min, then watch the rest of the video for the implementation, then fix your implementation if needed.
+If you didn’t get it on your own revisit the problem in a few days.
+Rinse and repeat.
+   - [Structy](https://structy.net/) - Data Structures & Algorithms made simple
+   - [takeuforward](https://takeuforward.org/interviews/strivers-sde-sheet-top-coding-interview-problems/) - Great place to learn data structures, algorithms, most asked coding interview questions, real interview experiences

 **Comments:**